test-fullautomation/robotframework-robotlog2rqm/README.rst

    -v, --version     Version of the RobotLog2RQM importer.
    --recursive       if set, then the path is searched recursively for
                      log files to be imported.
-   --createmissing   if set, then all testcases without fcid are created
+   --createmissing   if set, then all testcases without tcid are created
                      when importing.
    --updatetestcase  if set, then testcase information on RQM will be updated
                      bases on robot testfile.